Backend (Nodejs)

 firebase.adminsdk.json

-file with your new one.
+in backend with your new one.

 This guide will walk you through setting up Agora for your application, retrieving the necessary keys, and ensuring proper configuration to enable live calls.